Sustainable Transport : Getting Around in an Eco-Responsible Way

 Given the many hills of Old Québec, it is recommended to take a guided tour to facilitate its visit.
 Guided bike tours also allow you to explore other areas of the region.

-You can rent one of the four hundred e-bikes at forty different stations in Québec City’s central neighbourhoods thanks to the new bike-sharing service called àVélo.
+In Québec City, the bike-sharing service is called àVélo (equivalent to BIXI and B-Cycle in other cities).
+You can rent one of the e-bikes at different stations in Québec City’s central neighbourhoods.
 A handy green transportation alternative for getting around town from May to October.

 It is mandatory to wear a helmet to use the àVélo service.
 Some hotels located near the stations have helmets available to lend: ask your accommodation to find out if it offers this service provided by Destination Québec cité.